GSA/challenges-and-prizes/_all-challenges/1138-air-force-synthetic-biology-challenge-aerospace-fuels.md

 ### Judging

 Submissions will be evaluated for the viability of the approach to improve performance of aerospace fuels using synthetic biology and biotechnology.

-Submissions will be evaluated on the concepts ability to meet the requirement delineated under “The Solution.”
-If the evaluation team does not deem any submission viable to get to testable materials, no prize will be awarded.

 ### How to Enter